Shadfin/.github/profile/README.md

 ## What is Shadfin?

 Shadfin is a sleek, modern, and customizable frontend for Jellyfin, built with Nuxt 3, Shadcn-Vue, and Tailwind CSS.
-It aims to provide a more intuitive and visually appealing user experience.
+It aims to provide an intuitive and visually appealing user experience.

 ## Why Shadfin?